Skip to content

 man -suffering-with-severe-stomach-painShutterstock

 The FDA warns that some people are experiencing severe GI issues from overdosing on Ozempic and Wegovy.
 This includes nausea, vomiting, and abdominal pain.
-Getting the drugs from compounding pharmacies makes it more difficult to stick to the recommended dose.
+Getting the drugs from compounding pharmacies may make it more difficult to stick to the recommended dose.
 "You have to know conversions, and you have to know how much to draw up,” Janice Jin Hwang, an endocrinologist at University of North Carolina at Chapel Hill, tells Scientific American.

 Fainting